 As has been illustrated, CPRIT plays a vital role in fighting cancer and generates substantial economic benefits to the state.
-The impact of the recent decision to continue CPRIT's programs after the passage of Proposition 6 in November 2019 with sustainable levels of funding for another 10 years beyond its initial mission is significant.
+The impact of the decision to continue CPRIT's programs after Texas voters overwhelmingly approved the passage of Proposition 6 in November 2019 with sustainable levels of funding for another 10 years beyond its initial mission is significant.
+The additional \$3 billion in funding to CPRIT, along with the initial \$3 billion makes the \$6 billion, 20-year initiative, the largest state funded research program in US history and the second largest source of funding for cancer research in the world.